Interacting Regional Policies in Containing a Disease: Simulation Details

 \subsection{Results and Sensitivity Analysis}

+We run 10000 simulations with the parameters detailed in the main text: using $\theta=5$, $\tau=3$, $\alpha=0.1$ and $R_0=3.5$.
+Each simulation begins with a singular infection, selected uniformly at random.
+In the simulations where there are lax jurisdictions, four of the forty are selected to be lax uniformly at random.
+For all the additional sets of parameters reported below, we run 2500 simulations.

 We include the results of the simulations detailed in the main text in the tables below.
-In addition, we run simulations with two sets of varied parameters: first, we take $\alpha=0.05$, second we take $\theta=8$ and $\tau=5$.
-Within the United States, estimates for the detection rate range from 5\% to 15\%, and in countries with less developed testing infrastructure, the detection rate is undoubtedly lower \citeNew{hortaccsu2020estimating}.
-Because disease parameters are estimated, we use a different estimated of the disease lifespan of COVID-19 \citeNew{covidlength}.
-For all simulations, we fix $R_0=3.5$.
+In addition, we run simulations with several sets of varied parameters: first, we take $\alpha=0.05$ and $\alpha =0.2$; second we take $\theta=8$ and $\tau=5$; finally, we set $R_0$ equal to 2, 5, and 15 while holding all other parameters fixed.
+Within the United States, estimates for the detection rate range from 5\% to 15\%, and in countries with less developed testing infrastructure, the detection rate is undoubtedly lower \cite{hortaccsu2020estimating}.
+Because disease parameters are estimated, we use a different estimate of the disease lifespan of COVID-19 \cite{covidlength}.
+Full results are shown in Tables S2-S6, and in Figure S2.